 It doesn’t represent your current values

-Company’s values are a significant factor that determines whether contractors want to cooperate with you and customers use your services.
-You express them not only on “about me” page but also by your whole visual identity.
+The company’s values are a significant factor that determines whether contractors want to cooperate with you and customers use your services.
+You express them not only on the “about me” page but also by your whole visual identity.
 Branding must emphasize what is important to you.
 Logotypes are often designed long before thinking of values and goals.
 People create something that just looks nice and use fonts and elements that are esthetic for them.

-For example - if a technology company creates modern software, logotype should also refer to these values.
+For example - if a technology company creates modern software, the logotype should also refer to these values.
 This can be expressed by dynamic lines and symbols.
 On the other hand – traditional brands use retro elements in logotypes.

 It doesn’t tell your story anymore